vvduth/currency-conversion/README.md

 **Note:**
 - For full functionality, ensure required PHP extensions are installed (pdo, intl, mbstring, etc.).
-- You may need to configure your `.env` file with the correct API keys and database settings.
+- You may need to configure your `.env` file with the correct API keys.